UBC-MDS/image-compression-toolkit-python/README.md

 ## Project Summary

 This Python package specializes in reducing the size of images.
 It contains three main functions :`crop()`, `compress()` and `image_size()`.
 The `crop()` function reduces the size of an image by reducing the height and width of the image to the size specified by the user.
 The `compress()` function reduces the file size of an image by reducing the number of bits used in each colour channel of the image.
-The image_size function simply calculates and returns the size in bytes of the image passed into it.
-The size returned is then used to check whether the `compress()` function did its job correctly or not.
-The package could be used by people to reduce the size of images (dimensions or file size), which could then be uploaded to social media platforms or other websites and applications.
+The image_size function calculates the size of the image in bytes.
+The size returned can then used to check if the `compress()` function did its job correctly.
+The package could be used by people to reduce the size of images (dimensions or file size), which could then be uploaded to social media platforms or other websites and applications that have limits on file sizes.

 ## Functions

 - `crop(img_path, H, W, out_path)`
   - Description:
-    This function will reduce the image to the specified size by removing rows and columns of pixels from the borders.
+    This function reduces the image to the specified size by removing rows and columns of pixels from the borders.
   - Inputs:

 |Parameter |Type |Description |